jeremyikwuje/simple-paystack-wallet/readme.md

 # Simple Wallet with Paystack

-You have read the Paystack documentation, even this (https://dev.to/ijsucceed/how-to-integrate-paystack-payment-system-with-php-5a8m)[awesome tutorial], but still don't know how to bring them together.
+You have read the Paystack documentation, even this [awesome tutorial](https://dev.to/ijsucceed/how-to-integrate-paystack-payment-system-with-php-5a8m), but still don't know how to bring them together.

 We made this sample wallet for you.
 Pure PHP code, no framework or any advanced scaffolding.